 Step 4.
 Now, go to the tutorial, Add Keyword and Description Meta-tags To The Default & Article Pages Generated in Easy Blogs to insert the necessary codes in the Default Page section of your template if you have not already done so.

-The Easy Blogs help file says this in addition to using the custom variables.
+The Easy Blogs (EB) help file says this in addition to using the custom variables.

-There are a number of custom variables available at the global level to allow the advanced user to customize templates beyond the basic blog.
+There are 10 custom variables available at the global level to allow the advanced user to customize templates beyond the basic blog.
+These variables are defined in the 'options' tab of EB and allow you to insert your own html code.
+You will need to edit your template to add a custom tag such as;

 Example of possible uses are page counters or banner advertisement code that you want to appear on all pages.
 If you ever need to change the value of a custom tag, just change the contents on the "custom variable options" screen and all your pages will be updated the next time you generate your website.